Praful/allcatsrgrey/README.md

 ```
 cat archive-20230917.csv | cut -f4 -d$'\t' >urls.txt
 ```
-With the URL, you can use `wget` to download the documents.
+With the URL file, you can use the `wget` command to download the documents.
 Here's an example:
 ```
 wget -N -x -i urls.txt --directory-prefix=downloads -a wget-output.log --show-progress
 ```
-In this example, the command will recreate the directory structure in the URL (`-x`) into the `downloads` directory. `wget` output will be _appended_ to `wget-output.log`.
+In this example, the command will recreate the directory structure in the URL (`-x`) in the `downloads` directory. `wget` output will be _appended_ to `wget-output.log`.
 Use `-o` to overwrite the log file.
 The `-N` option will download files only if they don't exist locally or are newer than your local copy.
 This lets you re-run the command without having to edit the `urls.txt` file or to download files you've already downloaded.